ndslusarz/formal_LDL/README.md

 # LDL_coq

-Repo for formalisation attempt of LDL in Coq.
+Repo for formalisation of LDL in Coq.

-Parts of formalisation left, sorted by DL:
-- STL
-  + shadow lifting (split into two parts - lt0, gt0)
-  + paper sketch of proof for the half missing from STL paper

 ## Setup instructions

 Create an opam switch with the Coq repository: